 Yes, we have a full induction and training process.
 You will receive a thorough induction to your specific role so that you are confident in what we are asking you to do.

-Once I start volunteering how will I be kept in touch with?
+Once I start how will I be kept in touch with?

-All volunteers will receive a quarterly newsletter (email) with updates on news and opportunities across the Trust.
+All participation partner will receive a quarterly newsletter (email) with updates on news and opportunities across the Trust.

-You will be managed and supervised in the place where you volunteer.
+You will be managed and supervised in the place where you work.

 What happens if I become unwell, or don’t want to continue with my role?

 Please do not worry as we fully understand that this may happen.
 You can opt out of the programme at any point or take a break.

 There are other roles undertaken by volunteers which do not involve direct patient care but which nonetheless contribute to the patient experience.

 - Recruitment & Selection Group: please contact Trudy Neal: email@example.com